NewCircuit/autoreact/README.md

-# Discord bot
-It's a discord bot in Go

-# What does it do?
-The bot adds reactions to every message in a speficic channel defined in the config file ``config.yml``

-# Setup
+# Suggestions
-Download golang if you haven't already at https://golang.org/dl/ after that install the packages
+This is Floor Gang bot, it auto-reacts with emojis in a given channel.

+## Usage
 ```
-$ go get
 $ go build
+$ ./suggestions
+$ ... edit config.yml ...
+$ ./suggestions
 ```